-The expression "This is my body" which they were to take and eat, actually focuses attention upon the lamb of the Passover, the shadow, of Jesus the glorious fulfillment.
+The expression "This is my body" which they were to take and eat, actually focuses attention upon the lamb of the Passover, the shadow, of Jesus the glorious fulfillment of the Passover lamb.
+So they had unleavened bread instead of lamb.